7 Keys to Victory in Washington Redskins' Week 2 Matchup

 Head coach Jay Gruden must dial up Thompson's number a lot in L.A.
 He needs to tweak formations and alignment to spread the Rams out and isolate Thompson against inside linebackers, particularly on the edges.

 Think back to the 2015 AFC Championship Game when Patriots pass-catching back James White gashed the Broncos for 45 yards on five catches.
-White was always available to keep the chains moving, because of the way the Pats flexed him into the slot or split him out wide pre-snap.
+White was always available to keep the chains moving because of the way the Pats flexed him into the slot or split him out wide pre-snap.

 A Phillips defense will usually adjust to such a change in alignment simply by moving a linebacker out into space.
 It's a matchup Thompson can win again and again against the Rams in Week 2.

-Throwing to Thompson more often can substitute for a running game missing in action on third down last week, while the offense as a whole struggled in general on football's money down, per NFL Matchup on ESPN.
+Throwing to Thompson more often can substitute for a running game missing in action on third down last week; the offense as a whole struggled in general on football's money down, per NFL Matchup on ESPN.

-Splitting Thompson out toward the sideline and spreading the Rams' linebackers out can also create space in the inside seams for quick releases from Davis and Reed.
+Splitting Thompson out toward the sideline and spreading the Rams linebackers out can also create space in the inside seams for quick releases from Davis and Reed.

-The Redskins can beat a talented and exciting Rams team on the road, but it will take more specific game-planning than was evident in Week 1.
+The visiting Redskins can beat a talented and exciting Rams team, but it will take more specific game-planning than was evident in Week 1.
 It means committing to taking away L.A.'s main threats on both sides of the ball.

 If Gruden and his staff make such a commitment, Washington will end the season's second week at 1-1.